SkymouseStudios/skymse-jekyll/_posts/2019-04-03-stop-with-all-the-branding.md

 ---
 layout: post
-title: You Don't Need to Rebrand Your Small Business.
+title: How To Create a Brand for a Small Business in 2019
-subtitle: A Guide to Branding and Not Branding
+subtitle: Small Business Guide to Branding in 2019
 author: John Welch
 img: "/library/images/headers/header-about.svg"
 permalink: "/stop-with-all-the-branding/"
 ttr: 8
 categories:
-- Business
 - Branding
 description: We all admire the Apples, the Amazons and other "big dogs" of branding.
   Can *your* business become a brand people love?
 Marketing agencies might say it